EricFillion/CMPE-327/Documentation/a1/Tests/r4-sell.md

 #### R4.1.1: The name of the ticket has to be alphanumeric-only

 Mocking:
-- Mock backend.get_user to return a test_ticket instance
+- Mock backend.get_user to return a TEST_TICKET instance
 - Mock backend.get_user to return a test_user instance
 Actions:
  - open /logout